DataDog/hiring-engineers/answers.md

 -----
 The next task is to create a Dashboard of various graphs as described in the instructions.
 The caveat here is to use the Datadog API instead of the UI to create it.
 To do this I am going to use [Postman](https://www.getpostman.com/) which is, in my opinion, the easiest and most robust tool to test APIs.

-I first retreived my API key and my Application Key from the API subtab of the Integrations tab of the UI and added them to the [Postman Environment Variables](https://learning.getpostman.com/docs/postman/environments_and_globals/manage_environments/).
+I first retrieved my API key and my Application Key from the API subtab of the Integrations tab of the UI and added them to the [Postman Environment Variables](https://learning.getpostman.com/docs/postman/environments_and_globals/manage_environments/).
 Using the URL found in the [API documentation](https://docs.datadoghq.com/api/?lang=bash#create-a-dashboard) I created three graphs.
 The full payload can be found [here](src/dashboard.json) but I will explain snippets based on the different graphs.

 ![Postman](imgs/postman_dashboard_req.png "postman")